Skip to content

 To pay attention to a proper soft launch.

-Beta tests and soft launches provide the early momentum needed for the whole start, and of course, they give actionable feedback.
+Beta tests and soft launches provide the early momentum needed for the launch, and, of course, they give actionable feedback.

 There is no backup plan.